jgarlop/jgarlop/README.md

 I've been working on a lot of private repos but for 2021 my main goal is to create side and pet projects to show my work and ideas to everyone.

 - 🔭 I’m currently working on [Z1 Digital Studio](https://z1.digital/)
-- 🌱 I’m currently learning Swift and related techonlogies (SwiftUI, RxSwift, etc.)
+- 🌱 Learning Swift and related techonlogies (SwiftUI, RxSwift, etc.)
 - 🥅 2021 Goals: Improve this repo and fill it with new projects!
 Stay tuned!

 #### Connect with me: